Scroll Top

 Who Named This Ailment?

-Unlike Lou Gehrig’s disease, named for its most famous fatality, or Lyme Disease, named for the Connecticut towns where it gained recognition, most of our eponymous diseases create Wikipedia entries for the doctors and researchers who’ve studied them but leave the suffers in obscurity.
+Unlike Lou Gehrig’s disease, named for its most famous fatality, or Lyme Disease, named for the Connecticut towns where it gained recognition, most of our eponymous diseases create Wikipedia entries for the doctors and researchers who’ve studied them but leave the sufferers in obscurity.
 A.D., or Alzheimer’s Disease, is named for the doctor.

 Alois Alzheimer